2006 Tennessee Volunteers football team: Marshall

 The Volunteers took a while to get going... but only because the kickoff was postponed for 1 hour due to lightning.
 Soon after, Tennessee rolled to a 33–7 victory.
 The Defense led the way, holding Marshall to 236 total yards.
 Xavier Mitchell and Matt McGlothlin sacked Marshall QB Bernard Morris for a safety to start the scoring.
 Backup RB LaMarcus Coker got his second career TD on an 89-yard run, the longest run from scrimmage for Tennessee since 1977.

 Memphis

 Tennessee out manned unranked Memphis coached by former Vol Tommy West.
 The Vols racked up 571 total yards en route to a 41–7 victory.
 The Vols held Memphis to 122 total yards, over 50 of which came against the reserve defense.
-QB Erik Ainge turned in another solid performance, going 24-for-28 for 331 yards and 4 TDs.
+QB Erik Ainge turned in another solid performance, going 24-for-28 for 331 yards and four touchdowns.
 WRs Jayson Swain, Robert Meachem, and Bret Smith each had a touchdown reception, with two TDs for Swain.
 Memphis did have a 7–3 lead for a short time, after returning an interception for a touchdown.
 However, the play was called back on a penalty, and Tennessee never actually trailed the entire game.